rbultman/promise-timer/README.md

-Since you can't include parameters along with the function name as a parameter to then(), the function that is called needs to be self-contained or only depend on what is passed to it when the preceding promise resolved.
+Since you can't include parameters along with the function name as a parameter to then(), the function that is called needs to be self-contained or only depend on what is passed to it when the preceding promise resolves.
 This at first seemed limiting to me but then I realized it enforces discipline and allows each "work package" to be independently tested.
 It also mimics the Linux/Unix method of piping several commands together with the output of one being fed to the next promise.